RevealBi/Documentation/en-us/general/general-overview.md

 4.  **Recent module** - In the *Recent* module you will find the dashboards you have viewed or edited, sorted by the most recently used.

-5.  **Dashboard samples** - In the *Samples* module you will find dashboards composed by the Reveal’s team.
+5.  **Dashboard samples** - In the *Samples* module you will find dashboards composed by the Reveal's team.
 Take advantage of their rich variety of visualizations and edit them to create dashboards tailored to your business needs.

 6.  **+ Dashboard split button** - You can start creating a new dashboard by selecting the *+ Dashboard* split button.